-To successfully drive employee engagement and promote positive behavior change, “meet people where they are.”
-This was one of WeSpire's Founder and CEO, Susan Hunt Stevens’, key takeaways from a recent interview with Sustainable Brands.
+To successfully drive employee engagement and promote positive behavior change, meet people where they are.
+This was WeSpire’s Founder and CEO Susan Hunt Stevens’ key takeaways from an interview with Sustainable Brands.
 By establishing a common ground that aligns your employees with your organization’s corporate values and goals, you are able to drive employee engagement in a space where employees feel both comfortable and motivated, setting your organization and employees up for success.
 In fact, business units raking in the top quartile for employee engagement are 22% more profitable than units in the bottom quartile.

 Let your employees choose